link to ringley website

 Coliving set to be a popular trend

 The price point for HMOs is lower than Coliving so investing in HMO properties built properly to the regulation is a prudent decision, demand will only continue to rise.
 The millennial generation is comfortable with the idea of house sharing.
-Understanding the shift in trends and behaviors of the younger generation can help landlords adapt HMOs to suit their tastes.
+Understanding the shift in trends and behaviors of the younger generation can help renting-homes-wales-act-how-will-it-impact-landlords'>landlords adapt HMOs to suit their tastes.
 Young professionals prefer upscale fixtures, quality accommodation for remote working, and an incline to community living.
 Perhaps we will see new mid-size HMOs emulating coliving and trying to offer some shared amenity spaces with instant Wi-Fi connectivity thrown in.

 The takeaway